MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 - [Microsoft 365 licenses](https://azure.microsoft.com/pricing/details/virtual-desktop/) are used for the desktop deployments.
 If Windows Server session hosts are still required, Contoso will need to bring their RDS user CAL licenses.
 Thanks to AVD licensing entitlement, there is no OS cost for any operating system, including Windows Server.
 - Contoso will enable [Azure Cost Management + Billing](https://learn.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to help monitor and manage the Azure resources.
-- Contoso will use [AVD Tagging](https://learn.microsoft.com/azure/virtual-desktop/tag-virtual-desktop-resources) to track costs and group it based on related resources to the hostpool.
+- Contoso will use [AVD Tagging](https://learn.microsoft.com/azure/virtual-desktop/tag-virtual-desktop-resources) to track costs and group it based on related resources to the host pool.
 - Contoso will monitor utilization across their entire AVD deployments using [AVD Insights](https://learn.microsoft.com/azure/virtual-desktop/insights) and assess the cost savings opportunities of Reserved Instances, Savings Plans or Reserved Capacity.

 ## Conclusion